OpenAI Eyes AI Smartphone to Challenge Apple and Samsung

 Why Smartphones Still Matter

-Despite growing interest in AI devices, smartphones remain the most practical platform for large-scale adoption.
-They constantly capture user context, location, habits and preferences, making them ideal for training and deploying intelligent systems.
+While AI devices are becoming increasingly popular, smartphones will remain the most practical way to achieve widespread adoption as an intelligent platform because they continually collect user context, location, habits and preferences; thus making them the best option for training and deploying intelligent systems.

 By controlling both hardware and software, OpenAI could fine-tune how its AI performs in real-world conditions, something that has become a key battleground in modern tech.